My Father Fought Fascists. My Brother Voted for One.

 Not in the same circumstances.

-Not even by the same version of them.
+Not by the same version of them.

 The Immigrant and the War Years

-In 1921, his German-born mother left her husband in rural Canada and came to Los Angeles with her two young boys.
-She turned their home into a boarding house to survive, and by thirteen, my dad was throwing papers for The L.A.
-Times to help support the family.
-On his first day of school, he showed up in knickers, perfectly normal where he came from, but humiliating in Los Angeles.
-He never forgot it.
+His German-born mother left her husband in rural Canada in 1921 and came to Los Angeles with two young boys.
+She turned their house into a boarding house to survive, and by thirteen my dad was throwing papers for the Los Angeles Times before school to help support the family.

 My Mother’s America

-My mom grew up in Ponca City, Oklahoma, in a big Irish Catholic family at a time when the Klan had real power.
-Her father’s store was burned to the ground when she was young.
-She used to tell a story about sitting next to him in a wagon as he pointed out a family where she wasn’t welcome, even though she knew the little girls.
+Her father's store was burned to the ground when she was young.
+She used to tell a story about sitting beside him in a wagon as he pointed out a family she wasn't supposed to visit, even though she knew the little girls.

-As a teenager, she’d sneak to the other side of town to hear live bands and dance, even if she wasn’t supposed to be there.
-Years later, she still used language she learned as a child, words that made my stomach turn.
+As a teenager, she'd sneak across town to hear live bands and dance, even when she wasn't supposed to be there.
+Years later, she still used words she'd learned as a child.

 From Brentwood to Pico Boulevard